-This is a new, long-term project.
+This is my newest, long-term project.
 With this project I would like to raise attention for the commemoration of the abolition of slavery in Surinam and the Netherlands Antilles by the Netherlands on July 1st 1863 (or 1873 because forced labor still existed until that year).
-It would be good if this became a national holiday on which we all can look back and forward, a day to heal and to celebrate.
+It would be good if this became a National Holiday on which we all can look back and forward, a day to heal and to celebrate.
+My project consists of portraits of people commemorating and / or celebtratin as well as videos of songs / spoken word, stories and old photos.
 The first portrait I made was of Glenda and has been exhibited in M_M_Artspace last month.
-This is the second portrait in the series: Hillary.
-To be continued.
+Below is the second portrait in the series: Hillary.
+It is exhibited at CBK Zuidoost at the Zomersalon Royaal, from July 1st until August 21st.
+Where, during the first four weeks, I also had a mini solo exhibition with 12 more portraits.

 In September and October 2019 I have been working on a series of portraits as an Artist In Residence in Paramaribo, Suriname.
 Twelve of these portraits were on show at the duo exhibition ‘Bezielde Lijnen’ with Rinaldo Klas, at Readytex Art Gallery during the month of October 2019 and one at the group exhibition Brasa Mi Ori at Arti et Amicitiae, Amsterdam, until January 17th 2020.
 You can have look at all portraits in this online album.